raku-community-modules/Pythonic-Str/README.md

 When multiple indices are given, the result will be a single string **if all the elements** are of type `Str` or `Nil` (excluding `Failures`).
-Any other type of the output is returned as if it were called on a list of individual characters that compose the given string.
+Any other type of the output (which is what you'd usually get when using most adverbs) is returned as if it were called on a list of individual characters that compose the given string.

 # LIMITATIONS